 Athletes who do not file their “Quarterly Whereabouts Filing” by the established deadline will be issued a “Filing Failure.”
 A “Filing Failure” falls under the category of a “Whereabouts Failure.”
 Providing whereabouts information that is incomplete or does not provide detailed location information is also a “Filing Failure."

-Athletes are required to provide a “60-minute window” each day, specifying where they will be available for testing.
+Athletes in the International Testing Pool are required to provide a “60-minute window” each day, specifying where they will be available for testing.
 This is in addition to the other whereabouts information provided.
 If the athlete is not available for testing during those 60 minutes a “Missed Test” will be issued.
 A “Missed Test” falls under the category of a “Whereabouts Failure.”

 If an athlete is issued three “Whereabouts Failures” in 18 months, by any organization with Anti Doping jurisdiction, the athlete is considered to have committed a doping violation and is subject to sanctions.
 Sanctions for a “Whereabouts Failure” are a one to two year suspension meaning the athlete will not be eligible to compete in the next two Olympic Games (one Winter, one Summer).